mikebgrep/foodie/README.md

 ```
 $ git clone https://github.com/mikebgrep/foodie && cd foodie_be
 ```

+📝 Skip step 2 if you not deploying for local use.
+Instead set the env variable in the service/machine secrets valut!

 2. Rename ```.env.examle``` file to ```.env``` open it and enter values for each variable.
     1. For the ```X_AUTH_HEADER``` you can add random GUUID. (this will be the authentication secret that will be used for authorization to the API).
     2. For ```DJANGO_SECRET``` run the following function in terminal and use the output:
 ```
 $ python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```
-📝 Skip step 2 if you deploying on remote host or the container will be accessed from outside local network.Instead set the env variable in the service/machine secrets value!

 #### Method 1
 ---